latifkabir/ReadBinary/README.md

    iii.
 Better stability and error message (since independent of ROOT). iv.
 Can be integrated to any other library or ROOT class easily.

+4. To run the example(scan.cpp) included
+    From the directory where you have Makefile do:`make` Run the executable `scan`
+    Enter the channel number,starting point and number of entries to be printed This will print the values for the desired entries